Soteria: Efficient Symbolic Execution as a Functional Library: : for Rust

 For the Miri suite, we run Miri as intended, and we run \rusteria as is, since Miri compatibility is built-in.
 We run Kani with flags \myinline{uninit-checks} and \myinline{valid-value-checks} to enable uninitialised memory access and validity checks, ensuring a similar level of thoroughness to Miri and \rusteria.

 Kani (\resp Miri) takes 18s (\resp 4s) to run its longest test, so we set a timeout of 23s (\resp 9s) for all three tools on the Kani (\resp Miri) suite.
-We classify the test outcomes into four categories: \emph{pass} (where the test outcome matches the expected outcome), \emph{fail} (when the test outcome disagrees with the expected outcome), \emph{crash} (if the frontend fails, or the tool crashes or raises an error, or a feature is not supported), and \emph{timeout}.
+We classify the test outcomes into four categories: \emph{pass} (where the test outcome matches the expected outcome), \emph{fail} (when the test outcome disagrees with the expected outcome), \emph{unsupported} (if the tool crashes or raises an error, or a feature is not supported), and \emph{timeout}.